 Rev. Charles Hall Cook, D.B., A.M., Ph.D.
-(Diocese of Colorado, U.S.A.), Member of the American Society for Psychical Research, New York; American School of Metaphysics, New York; English Society for Psychical Research, London mined to have a new series of experiments.
-For this purpose he purchased a new camera, with a supply of 4×5 Stanley plates and all necessary accessories, from Patterson's Photographic Supply House.
+(Diocese of Colorado, U.S.A.), Member of the American Society for Psychical Research, New York; American School of Metaphysics, New York; English Society for Psychical Research, London (American Branch, 1900-1907).

+Three and a half years after the foregoing investigations, Dr Cook visited San Diego, Cal., U.S.A. (in January 1905), and learned that Mr Wyllie was putting up at the Albion Hotel.
+The doctor determined to have a new series of experiments.
+For this purpose he purchased a new camera, with a supply of $4 \times 5$ Stanley plates and all necessary accessories, from Patterson's Photographic Supply House.
 With these, and his travelling-wrap, which he used as a background, he commenced his second course of investigations.
 As a measure of precaution, he loaded his carriers in his dark-room at the Willard Hotel, and, after exposure, took them with his camera back, and there developed the plates exposed.
 Giving the account of one of these experiments-too long to produce here-Dr Cook found, on developing the plate:-